 The Yorkshireman is versatility personified and is renowned for being able to play virtually any position when required.
 In fact it is a trait that has probably held him back through his career, with Milner often used as the ultimate utility player rather than being allowed to make a single position his own.

-After deciding to leave City for Liverpool, Milner became Jurgen Klopp’s Mr Reliable and has been a key contributor to Liverpool reaching three consecutive European finals, including breaking the Champions League assists record in 2017/18.
+After deciding to leave City for Liverpool, Milner became Jurgen Klopp’s Mr Reliable and has been a key contributor to Liverpool reaching three consecutive European finals, including breaking the Champions League assists record in 2017/18 as well as finally winning the league.
+He is one of very few players to have won the Premier League with two different clubs.

 After a long and distinguished ten-year career at Inter Milan where Cambiasso won five consecutive Serie A titles and the Champions League, the Argentine left for newly promoted Leicester City in 2014 on a free transfer.